Archive for the ‘Trading System’ Category

 The chart historically is saying we are oversold and due for a bounce.

 There are seven skills you will need to survive in trading without discipline no system will work because it will not be followed.
 With out risk management it is a 100% probability that the trader will blow up their account.
-Without passion trader’s have no energy to get from new trader to rich trader.
-Without perseverance new traders become quitters.
+Without passion trader’s will not have enough energy and drive to get from new trader to rich trader.
+Without perseverance new traders become quitters after meeting with resistance, failure, and monetary losses.
 No work ethic = no edge over other traders.
 Without flexibility a rigid trader will be broken by the markets.
-With out a focus a new trader becomes the jack of all trades and the master of none.
+Without a focus a new trader becomes the jack of all trades and the master of none.

 DISCIPLINE: The trader must have the ability to control themselves and follow a plan.
 Discipline is a required skill in trading without it there is no edge, you are either a gambler or simply trading off fear and greed.
 You will not be successful, instead you will be gamed by those in control of their emotions.